Yufengs/nginx_modules/README.md

         server 10.160.87.162:8080;
         server 10.160.87.162:8090;
         server 127.0.0.1:8100;
-        rebalance mynet; #rebalance activated.
-        assign test /bbb/test=10% /aaa/test; #"test" is a level1-group name.
-        #It is the suffix of those two CIDR's alias. /aaa/test is the level2-group name.
+        rebalance mynet; #topology mynet activated. directive assign is set, so 127.0.0.1:8100 will not be set as a backup. assign test /bbb/test=10% /aaa/test; #"test" is the rule1.
+It is the suffix of those two CIDR's alias.
-        #level2-group "/bbb/test" will get 10% traffic flow and "/aaa/test" will get rest part (90%).
+        #/bbb/test is the rule2, it will get 10% input flows.
+        #/aaa/test is the last rule, it will get 90% input flows.
     }
     server {
         listen       8100;